tjhickey724/compiler_design/notes/parsing/shift-reduce.md

 The challenge her is knowing when to shift and when to reduce.
 In step 11 though we had two choices... we could have reduced with E->T  or with E->E+T

+[Here is a Python notebook](./LR0.ipynb)  with a parser for this language.